Is homebirth safe?

 What about those things that say homebirth isn't safe?

 - Data from the United States is really crummy because we don't have a good system for integrating, regulating or screening for homebirth candidates.
 I agree that we have a lot of unsafe homebirthing happening in the US, much in part because of this system of exclusion from the medical system and lack of standards.
 So, is our data worse than european countries, yes, legitimately.
-That's why I'm saying, be safe!
+We definitely have some bad stats and cases in GA because we have no regulation of homebirth or midwifery.

 - Many of the reports are using data collected from birth certificates, which may have been unplanned home deliveries, or planned home deliveries that ended at hospitals.